scil-vital/dwi_ml/doc/getting_started.rst

 Installing dependencies
 ***********************

-We support python 3.7.  (python3.7-distutils and python3.7-dev must also be installed).
+We support python 3.10.  (python3.10-distutils and python3.10-dev must also be installed).
+Code seems to work on python 3.8, but we do not support it.

 The toolkit relies on `Scilpy`_ and on a number of other packages available through the `Python Package Index (PyPI)`_ (i.e. you can use pip).